 Kitahara can ward off evil spirits using special mantras and mudras, which are religious chants and hand gestures, but he's nowhere near an all-powerful videogame protagonist.
 By the time he gets the hang of it the dead are able to violently manifest at will, turning the screen a threatening blood-red in the process.
 I'm not using these skills to bravely fight back against the afterlife, I'm giving myself just enough breathing room to safely get from one place to another as I scurry around the city looking for answers—and it's clear I'm running out of time.

 Yet for all this apparent danger there are only a few places Kitahara can actually die in Onryō Senki, and they're mostly avoidable with just a little thought and common sense.
-You'd think this relative safety would lessen the impact of the horror—so many horror games are based around monsters that can tear you apart in seconds.
+You'd think this relative safety would lessen the impact of the horror—so many of even the best horror games are based around monsters that can tear you apart in seconds.
 But Onryō Senki works differently.If anything Kitahara' virtually guaranteed survival only intensifies everything happening around him.

 There's no easy way out for the player, no convenient excuse to put the game down for the day, no chance to become comfortably familiar with (or bored of) a scary scene through repetitive reloads.
 Instead there is only more and worse right to the end.
 Onryō Senki keeps on turning every shadow into a lurking spectre, every silence into a monster patiently holding its breath, making every event just that little bit more demonically shocking than the one before—until the credits roll.